mtgatracker/mtgatracker/legal/privacy.md

 ## Specifically, what data does MTGATracker collect, and how often?

-_Last updated with version 3.3.0_
+_Last updated with version 3.5.0_

 ### Game Information

-MTGATracker sends one request to our servers at the end of each game played with the tracker running.
+MTGATracker sends one request to our servers at the end of each game played with the tracker running, and one request whenever your rank changes.

-The following is an example payload sent to our server **with incognito mode enabled**:
+The following is an example payload sent to our server at the end of a game **with incognito mode enabled**:

 ```
 {